hmcezar/clusttraj/README.md

 A list with the possible methods and the description of each of them can be found [here](https://docs.scipy.org/doc/scipy-0.19.1/reference/generated/scipy.cluster.hierarchy.linkage.html).
 If the `-n` option is used, the hydrogens are ignored when performing the Kabsch algorithm to find the superposition and calculating the RMSD.

+To use an already saved distance matrix, specify the file containing the distance matrix in the condensed form with the `-i` option.
+The options `-i` and `-od` are mutually exclusive.

+A plot with the [multidimensional scaling](http://scikit-learn.org/stable/modules/manifold.html#multidimensional-scaling) representation of the distance matrix, colored with the clustering information can be saved in the `.pdf` format by using the `-p` command option.
+In this case, the filename will start with the same name used for the clusters output (specified with the `-oc` option).

 ## Output
 Some basic information about the size clusters are printed to `STDOUT`.
 The number of clusters that were found, as well as the number of members for each cluster are printed in a table.